codedread/bitjs/README.md

 ### Using in Node

 This module is an ES Module, which should work as expected in other projects using ES Modules.
 However, if you are using a project that uses CommonJs modules, it's a little tricker to use.
-One valid example of this is if a TypeScript project compiles to CommonJS, it will try to turn imports into require() statements, which will break.
+One example of this is if a TypeScript project compiles to CommonJS, it will try to turn imports into require() statements, which will break.
 The fix for this (unfortunately) is to update your tsconfig.json:

 ```json
  "moduleResolution": "Node16",